 - Regulation- Maximum time allotted 3 hours

 - Business Environment and Concepts- Maximum time allotted 3 hours.

 The average salary of a CPA in the US is $119,000 as per the AICPA (Association of the International Certified Professional Accountants).
 The salary quoted above does not include bonuses or any sort of incentives.
 This can expect an average increment of 4 to 5 percent each year.

 #1 – Global Recognition

 CPA course is offered and organized by AICPA ((also known as American Institute of Certified Public Accountants), which happens to be the world’s largest accounting association.
-The course is therefore regarded as a perfect opportunity for professionals that have a CA, CS, ICWA, MBA in finance, LLB, B.Com and M.Com degree and are seeking for a certificate that is recognized all across the globe.
+The course is therefore regarded as a perfect opportunity for professionals that have a CA, CS, ICWA, MBA in finance, LLB, B.Com and M.Com degree and are seeking a certificate that is recognized all across the globe.

 #2 – Immense Career Opportunities

-This can apply in various types of organizations irrespective of the industry they are operating in.
+This can apply to various types of organizations irrespective of the industry they are operating in.
 CPA can apply for jobs in a diverse range of industries like research firms, private equity firms, investment banks, mutual funds, hedge funds, accounting firms, auditing firms, mergers, acquisitions, etc.

 #3 – Lot of Ease and Flexibility